 Risk of Avocado for Dogs

 It's no secret that dog's love to explore and get into things they should not.
 Unfortunately that also includes avocado.
 Which can be harmful if not consumed correctly and high amounts.
-Before adding this wonderful food into your dog's diet it's important for you to understand the risks.
+Before adding it into your dog's diet it's important for you to understand the risks.

 - Avocado contains persin, a toxin that can be harmful to dogs in large quantities.
 The persin is found in the leaves, bark, seed, and fruit of the avocado, but the flesh is generally safe.